ibrar-syed/Graphical_User_Interface_Medics/README.md

-# 🩺 Prostate Segmentation & Detection Web Application
+# 🩺 Image Segmentation & Detection Web Application

-This Streamlit-powered application offers an interactive platform for analyzing prostate medical images using detection and segmentation tasks.
+This Streamlit-powered application offers an interactive platform for analyzing medical images using detection and segmentation tasks.
 Users can upload medical images (e.g., MRI, CT, TRUS), select a model architecture (currently placeholder), perform tasks, and visualize results.
-While this version contains dummy logic for modeling, it is structured for straightforward integration with actual deep learning models.
+While this version contains dummy logic for modeling, it is structured for integration with actual deep learning models,  **In Progress,...**

 ---